 Officers Row in Vancouver

 For one last stop before you drive across the bridge into Portland, Officers Row in Vancouver is a worthy place if you love military history, architecture, or just a picturesque walk.
-The “row” is a lineup of 34 stately mansions, many in Victorian style, that date from the mid-1800s forward.
+The “row” is a lineup of 22 preserved Victorian homes that date from the mid-1800s forward.
 Most of the homes once belonged to various military officers (hence the name) who were stationed at Fort Vancouver.
 Some are open to the public, such as the George C. Marshall House.